LiavElisha/Broadcast-Encryption-Project/1-Resilinet Scheme/ReadMe.md

 The server encrypts the message by XOR the messgae with all Ki (such that i is a user which doesn't have permission see the message).
 Finally, the server transmits an share encrypted message to all members.

-I wrote a fewe script in order to make it simople to use. compileClients.sh - Compile all client.c files. deleteFiles.sh - Delete all files in /client{index}/files/* runClients.sh {Resilient clients} - Run all clients with the input - {Number of files}.
+I ceated a few scripts in order to make it simple to use - compileClients.sh - Compile all client.c files. deleteFiles.sh - Delete all files in /client{index}/files/* runClients.sh {Resilient clients} - Run all clients with the input - {Number of files}.
 For example - runClients.sh 0 2 4